 Our Racial Justice Workgroup began with a small group of committed members attending a local conference on Race and Privilege in 2016.
 From there we continued to discuss how we understand race, privilege, and justice, and began to plan further educational opportunities for ourselves and for our whole congregation.

-The Racial Justice Workgroup invites you to a monthly summer conversation series.
-Throughout the summer, we will explore three questions:
+In 2018, the Racial Justice Workgroup invited the congregation to a monthly summer conversation series.
+Throughout the summer, we explored three questions:

 1. What is the history of race and racial justice?

 2. How does that history affect us now?

 3. How can we apply what we learn to love our neighbors better?